The Underlying Cause of Chronic Disease

 However, this can become dysregulated if the system is overwhelmed or dysregulated.
 The local inflammation and healing process can become generalized and involve the whole body.
 Organ systems can become overloaded and organ failure can occur.
 This is what happens after a major physical trauma like a fall or car accident.
 Again, this process also can be caused by other things besides trauma; like infections, toxins, and deficiencies.

-This is another familiar cause of inflammation.
+Infection in the body is another familiar cause of inflammation.
 Most of us have had strep throat.
 You ache all over, get red large hot looking tonsils, and are laid up in bed for a few days.
 These are similar signs of inflammation as in trauma but in this case, it’s limited to an infected body part.
 Again, your immune system comes to the rescue, walls off the infection, attacks it, kills the infected cells, repairs the damaged tissue and in a week, you are as good as new.

 This system can also become derailed.
 If, for example, you are colonized with strep and genetically vulnerable, your body can make antibodies that attach to your heart (e.g. Rheumatic Heart Disease), your kidneys (e.g. glomerulonephritis) or even in young children your brain (e.g. PANS or PANDAS).
 Certain viruses that are suppressed can become reactivated and result in a limited disease (like shingles from the chicken pox virus) or even certain cancers (like Burkitt’s Lymphoma from the EBV virus).
 There are too many examples to list here (e.g. Chronic Lyme’s Disease, Chronic Mono) but you get the idea.
 Both acute and chronic infections can cause inflammation.